Moodstocks/redisk/README.md

   * etc
 * improve the build system,
 * etc

+Known bugs:

+* cannot re-use an existing connection with redis-cli (reason currently unknown)
+* probably lots of memory leaks & issues to fix with Valgrind

 If you enjoy it, feel free to fork and send your pull requests!